xtendui/xtendui/src/gatsby/markdown/components/slider/other.md

 ## Touch Overflow

-Use `.slider-touch-overflow` to have browser overflow on touch devices.
+Use `.slider-touch-overflow` to have browser overflow on touch devices (use touch device to see it in action).

 <demo>
   <demovanilla src="vanilla/components/slider/touch-overflow">